wheatzhjb/mygit/readme.txt

-git is a version control system git is free software change to hello tts
+git is a version control systemA git is free software change to hello tts aaa